The Bushwick Book Club Seattle is not your run-of-the-mill book club.

 The Bushwick Book Club Seattle Programs

-In school educational programs are important to Bushwick!
-Our education program, known as STYLE (Songwriting Through Youth Literature Education), offers 1 – 5 day programs available for in school music and reading workshops.
-We work with grades K -12 and our objective is to develop programs around books that are already in the teacher’s curriculum.
+Our educational programs are what drive Bushwick!
+Our education program, STYLE: Songwriting Through Youth Literature Education, offers a variety programs dedicated to integrating arts into traditional classroom subjects.
+We work with grades K -12 and our objective is to develop programs around books that are already in the curriculum.
 This gives teachers an option to take a different approach at needed material.
 We focus on the Common Core State Standards adopted by 48 of 50 states, and The 21st Century Skills.
-This is a fantastic way to get music back into our schools.
+This is a fantastic way to insert creativity and music back into our schools.
 Visit the STYLE website to learn more about our educational program – learningwithstyle.com

 We offer free recording time to our wonderful performers.
 We want to support our musicians as much as possible and what better way to that than by offering them free in-studio recording time.
 The recording process is expensive yet essential to showing your music to the world.
 Musicians have the opportunity to record their Bushwick tunes and be a part of Bushwick’s radio interview project.
 They have full ability to use these recordings in any way they choose and Bushwick will do its part to make sure our artists get heard.
 Supporting the arts is one of our top priorities.